 Understanding Product Liability Law

-- The manufacturer of the faulty product
+- The product’s manufacturer

-- The company that made parts
+- The parts-making company

 Types of Product Defects

-Proving a Product Liability Claim
+Building a Successful Product Liability Claim

-If you have been injured by a dangerous or defective product, you may have a product liability lawsuit against the manufacturer.
 As the plaintiff, you have the “burden of proof,” or the responsibility to show evidence that the product manufacturer was negligent in manufacturing, designing or marketing the product.

 There are four elements to successfully proving a product liability claim: